Shrimp and Grits - Sauteed shrimp with bacon, garlic, and green onion served over creamy, stone-ground grits with cheddar cheese.

 There are so many variations on the classic combination that one of the most famous of southern chefs, Nathalie Dupree, wrote an entire cookbook on the subject.
 Browsing through the pages on Amazon, I see so many variations I want to try!

 I've enjoyed Shrimp and Grits in many restaurants, but the best I've ever had were at Blackstone's Cafe in Beaufort, South Carolina.
 Maybe I was especially hungry that morning, but that serving of Shrimp and Grits was one of the best things I've ever eaten in my life.
 If you ever find yourself in that area between Savannah and Charleston, be sure to stop by Blackstone's.
 You'll be glad you did!

 Combine the shrimp with the lemon juice and Tabasco.
 Set aside while preparing the grits and sauce.

-Prepare the grits and hold over a very low heat until needed.
+Prepare the grits and hold over very low heat until needed.

 In a large sauté pan over medium heat, cook the chopped bacon until brown but not yet crisp.

-Add the onion, green pepper and garlic.
-Cook for about 5 minutes or until vegetables are tender.
+Add the onion, green pepper, and garlic.
+Cook for about 5 minutes or until the vegetables are tender.